Tips to Filing a Qui Tam

 Focus on What the False Claim Actually Is

-The False Claim must be a materially false submission to the government for payment and it must make the payment.
-It sounds simple, but break down, what is false about the submission and did the government actually pay it.
+The False Claim must be a materially false submission to the government for payment and the government must make the payment.
+It sounds simple, but you need to break down in the complaint what is false about the submission and whether the government actually paid it and often one person doesn’t know the whole story.
 Since it is a fraudulent act, you must be able to specifically articulate the wrongful act, but a skilled qui tam lawyer or whistleblower law firm can assist with that.

 Don’t Interview Witnesses Yourself